James-Dyer/cse108-final/outline.md

 - users can start multiple assignments, manage (delete) their assignments from the dashboard page.
 - Individual use only for now, students sign up and log in, no cross-collaboration
-- Primary goal: “Get assignments done as efficiently as possible while still learning concepts instead of just having answers fed to the student"
+- Primary goal: “Get assignments done as efficiently as possible while still learning objectives instead of just having answers fed to the student"
 - Assignments will be small lab-style exercises.
 - for mvp we will be dealing with only single-file Python scripts, similar to the format of leetcode problems or simpler lab assignments.

 ## LLM Behavior & Prompting Questions
 - We will use the LLM for:
     Step 3: Summarizing the assignment.
-    Step 4: Identifying concepts and generating mini-lessons.
+    Step 4: Identifying learning objectives and generating mini-lessons.
     Step 5: Generating:
         the ordered list of steps
         the hints